andrebadrous/odin-recipes/README.md

 # odin-recipes

-## complete webpage for that links to recipes
+## complete webpage that links to recipes